-In considering whether to disapprove owners for any of the discretionary reasons listed above, HACP will consider any mitigating factors.
+In considering whether to disapprove owners or terminate the HAP contract for any discretionary reason listed above, the HACP will consider any mitigating factors.
 Such factors may include, but are not limited to, the seriousness of the violation in relation to program requirements, the impact on the ability of families to lease units under the program, health and safety of participating families, among others.
-Upon consideration of such circumstances, HACP may, on a case-by-case basis, choose to approve an owner.
+Upon consideration of such circumstances, the HACP may, on a case-by-case basis, choose to approve an owner and/or continue the HAP contract.